rems-project/lem/doc/invokation.md

 - `-wl_no_dec_eq` warning level of equality of type is undecidable

 - `-wl_pat_comp` warning level of pattern compilation.
-This causes a warning message, if certain patterns are not natively supported by a backend and therefore need pattern compilation.
+This causes a warning message if certain patterns are not natively supported by a backend and therefore need pattern compilation.
 Since pattern compilation changes the input significantly, sometimes users might prefer to write the pattern match in a style supported by the backend.

 - `-wl_pat_exh` warning level of non-exhaustive pattern matches